abdulrahim999/Cardiovascular_Disease/proposal.md

 - Jupter (pandas, numpy, matplotlib)

 # Questions:
 1. The static of number of numbers of smokers and non-smoker?
-2. Which gender is more smoking? give solution in presentation
+2. How much smoker and non smoker along with gender?
+3. How much people infected with cardiovascular along with gender?
+4. What is the relationship between smoker and non smoker along with cardiovascular?
+5. What is the relationship between the age and cardiovascular?
+6. What is the relationship between the age and cholesterol?
+7. What is the relationship between the cardiovascular and cholesterol?
-3. The relationship between age and smoker and non-smoker along with cardiovascular disease?
+8. What is the relationship between smoker and non smoker along with cholesterol?
-4. See who more active smoker or non-smoker people?

 # MVP Goal:
 To present a static relation and visualization outcomes from the Cardiovascular Disease dataset and give advisement or solutions about it.